yuwen-c/dieta/README.md

   <br>
 </div>

-- Second week user, "Duting Diet", fill in the average weight of this and last week.
+- Second week user, "During Diet", fill in the average weight for this and last week.
 A suggestion will show up dynamically.
-Then decide your deficit next week.
+Then decide your deficit of next week.
 <div align="center">
   <img src="example/Dieta_nextmove.png" alt="start diet" width="300px" />
   <br>